A 4-minute read…

 Bullshit Explanations

 First, there is no evidence that when we push or pull on someone’s scapula or any other joint and they feel less pain, it tells us if their muscles are or are not functioning (ref).
 Next, there is no evidence that pushing or pulling on a scapula actually significantly changes the scapula position or movement (ref).
-And finally, we see no difference in the effects of these symptom modification tests when we compare them against sham or placebo tests, telling us that the biomechanical explanations can not explain the results alone (ref).
+And finally, we see no difference in the effects of these symptom modification tests when we compare them against sham or placebo tests, telling us that the biomechanical explanations can not explain the results (ref).

 Simply put there are many, many probable reasons why someone’s pain changes as we push, press, and pull on their scapula or any other body part.
 It could be due to increased proprioceptive input from the therapists’ hands, or increased feelings of safety and security for the patient as they move, or expectation violation as they move… the list of alternative explanations as to how these clinical magic tricks reduce pain is almost endless.